ALTIBASE/Documents/Manuals/Altibase_trunk/eng/External Procedures Manual.md

 ##### call_spec

-This specifies the names of user-defined functions, library objects and parameters.
-The order in which user-defined functions and library objects are specified is irrelevant, however, they must be specified only once.
-If INTERNAL is specified, it operates in the internal mode in which the server directly loads and executes the dynamic library without connecting with the agent process.
-If EXTERNAL is specified or omitted, it operates in external mode to connect with the agent process.
+This specifies the names of user-defined functions and library objects, parameters, and the mode of external procedures.
+If users do not specify EXTERNAL or INTERNAL in this clause, it operates in an external mode.

+> The order of specifying names for user-defined functions and the library objects is arbitrary, but each should be specified only once.

-##### fun_name
+##### func_name

 This specifies the name of the user-defined function corresponding to the external procedure.